yoni-log/yoni-log/README.md

 # Full-time ragebaiter, part-time programmer

 AI-written profiles are lame.
-If you're still reading this, you could be a programmer!
+If you haven't clicked away yIf you're still reading this, you could be a programmer!
 Well, assuming you don't use AI for menial tasks such as writing generic 100-word READMEs to impress LinkedIn recruite-I mean whatever ATS LLM is popular now...
-Whatever, someone insert a philosophical argument here about AI, I can't think of any because my English teacher assigned .
-Everyone from LinkedIn is gone, now we only have to worry about the "[first & last name]1337" folks from UnknownCheats asking why a program that reads memory is firing off their free anti-virus.
+Whatever, someone insert a philosophical argument here about AI, I can't think of any because my English teacher kept commenting "?" over my entire body paragraphs just for a slight hint of vagueness (such as not explicitly citing Hamlet's real-time coordinates while holding Yorick's skull).
+Great, everyone from LinkedIn is probably gone after that, now we only have to worry about the "[first & last name]1337" folks from UnknownCheats asking  why a program that reads memory is firing off their free anti-virus.
 Whatever, I think it's time I introduce some projects I am currently/finished working on!

 --